The cost of veiled communication

 and the freedom of saying things outright

 I grew up in a family where big feelings were rarely said directly.
 Meaning lived in the pauses, tones, hesitations, and slight detours in a sentence.
-What was spoken aloud was often not what was actually meant, so the only way to understand anything was to learn to read underneath the words.
+What was spoken aloud was often not what was actually meant, so the only way to understand anything was to learn to read beneath the words.

-That shaped me, not entirely in a negative way mind you.
-It trained me to become exquisitely attuned to the emotional subtext in any room.
+That shaped me, not entirely in a negative way.
+It trained me to become exquisitely attuned to the emotional subtext in a room.
+It also made me work far too hard to decipher people who were not actually hiding anything.

 Directness is not danger.